A guide for Bridport residents: draft for consultation

 - Keep some basic supplies such as water, food, torches at home.

 - Bridport Town Council declared a climate emergency in 2019, along with most UK local authorities.
-See the link below to read their Emergency and Resilience Plan and Climate Emergency Action Plan and see how you can help.
+Use this link to read their Emergency and Resilience Plan and Climate Emergency Action Plan and see how you can help.

 - Share this information through any local organisations and networks.
 It’s available online at www.bridportfoodmatters.net and www.seedingourfuture.org.uk.